dakk/lisk-pool/README.md

 transaction are not available anymore, so we need to use the dpos-api-fallback (a special thanks for vekexasia who made this tool).

-First, update the lisk-pool source, then install dpos-api-fallback inside the lisk-pool
+First, update the lisk-pool source, update the config.json with new fields, then install dpos-api-fallback inside the lisk-pool
 directory:

 ```bash